When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 Tutoring

-Need help learning a topic?
+Need help studying a topic?

-Our experts will advise or provide tutoring services on topics of interest to you.
+Our specialists will advise or provide tutoring services on topics that interest you.

-Submit an application indicating the topic right now to find out about the possibility of obtaining a consultation.
+Submit your application indicating the topic right now to find out about the possibility of obtaining a consultation.

 Domestic policy of Nicholas I

 Nicholas I instructed a special commission led by M.M.
 Speransky to develop a new Code of Laws of the Russian Empire.
-By 1833, two editions had been printed: The Complete Collection of Laws of the Russian Empire, starting with the Council Code of 1649 and up to the last decree of Alexander I, and The Code of Current Laws of the Russian Empire.
-The codification of laws, carried out under Nicholas I, streamlined Russian legislation, facilitated the conduct of legal practice, but did not bring changes to the political and social structure of Russia.
+By 1833, two editions had been printed: “The Complete Collection of Laws of the Russian Empire,” starting from the Council Code of 1649 and until the last decree of Alexander I, and “The Code of Current Laws of the Russian Empire.”
+The codification of laws carried out under Nicholas I streamlined Russian legislation, facilitated legal practice, but did not bring changes to the political and social structure of Russia.

 Foreign policy of Nicholas I

 During the reign of Nicholas I, the most memorable was the Crimean War of 1853-1856.
-Russia was forced to fight against Turkey, England, France.
+Russia was forced to fight against Turkey, England, and France.
 During the siege of Sevastopol, Nicholas I was defeated in the war and lost the right to have a naval base on the Black Sea.

-The unsuccessful war showed Russia's backwardness from the advanced European countries and how unviable the conservative modernization of the empire turned out to be.
+The unsuccessful war showed Russia's backwardness from advanced European countries and how unviable the conservative modernization of the empire turned out to be.

 1. Nicholas I Pavlovich, brother of Alexander I, who became emperor in 1825, was in power for 30 years (until 1855).
 The 30-year era of Nicholas I, who came to power on the day of the Decembrist uprising, was distinguished by extreme conservatism and reactionaryness.
-Nicholas I was convinced of the harmfulness of any revolutionary and reform processes and saw the salvation of the country in stability and conservatism, strengthening autocracy.
-During the reign of Nicholas I, the following major political steps were taken:
+Nicholas I was convinced of the harmfulness of any revolutionary and reform processes and saw the salvation of the country in stability and conservatism, the strengthening of autocracy.
+During the reign of Nicholas I, the following major political steps were made:

 • legislation was codified;

-• reform of education was carried out;
+• education reform was carried out;

-3. The II branch of His Imperial Majesty's own office for almost 10 years carried out work on the codification of all Russian legislation.
-This work was led by the well-known reformer M.M., who emerged from the shadows under Alexander I. Speransky.
-As a result of the work of the department and M.M.
-Speransky was the release in 1833 of 15 volumes of the "Code of Laws of the Russian Empire", which collected all the legislation of Russia: from the Cathedral Code of 1649 to modern Speransky laws.
+3. The II Department of His Imperial Majesty’s own chancellery worked for almost 10 years to codify all Russian legislation.
+This work was led by the famous reformer M.M., who emerged from the shadows under Alexander I. Speransky.
+The result of the work of the department and M.M.
+Speransky published 15 volumes of the Code of Laws of the Russian Empire in 1833, which collected all the legislation of Russia: from the Council Code of 1649 to the laws contemporary to Speransky.

 4. Under Nicholas I, an education reform was carried out, the essence of which is as follows: